Skip to main content

 Open – Partially Addressed

 The Department of Defense partially concurred with this recommendation.
 According to DOD, beginning in April 2021, DOD's Military Family Learning Network coordinated with the Department of Education's Office of Federal Student Aid to provide continuing education webinars on student loans, including the PSLF program, to DOD accredited financial counselors.
-According to DOD, throughout 2021, DOD's Office of Financial Readiness (which provides information and resources to service members and families) collaborated with Education's Office of Federal Student Aid to updated its PSLF program Fact sheet and to incorporate updates on available DOD websites and social media.
-According to DOD, once an updated link to PSLF program information has been provided by Department of Education personnel and DOD has incorporated it into its benefits website, DOD's military and civilian personnel offices plan to disseminate a message to DOD's human resources community advising of the PSLF program and website and asking them to share these with their service recruiters, hiring managers, and employees.
-As of September 2022, the agency has not taken additional action, particularly related to sharing information with its civilian personnel.
-When the agency takes further action, we will update the status accordingly.
+According to DOD, throughout 2021, DOD's Office of Financial Readiness (which provides information and resources to service members and families) collaborated with Education's Office of Federal Student Aid to update its PSLF program Fact sheet and to incorporate updates on available DOD websites and social media.
+According to DOD, once an updated link to PSLF program information has been provided by Department of Education personnel and DOD has incorporated it into its benefits website, DOD's military personnel office plans to disseminate a message to DOD's human resources community advising of the PSLF program and website and asking them to share these with their service recruiters, hiring managers, and employees.
+In September 2022, the Defense Civilian Personnel Advisory Services (DCPAS) updated its PSLF benefits webpage with a presentation from FSA on PSLF and a link to the Department of Education's online PSLF program information.
+DCPAS also provided a list of online resources related to PSLF to its civilian personnel policy council members for dissemination to human resource practitioners.
+As of December 2023, DOD had not provided complete documentation of its reported or planned actions, particularly on sharing program information with its military personnel.
+When the agency takes further action or we receive the requested documentation, we will update this status accordingly.

 Department of Education The Secretary of Education should ensure that the Chief Operating Officer of the Office of Federal Student Aid updates the student loan guide for service members to provide information on applying for the PSLF program and its temporary expanded process, as well as the steps borrowers can take to count their annual payment from DOD's student loan repayment program as multiple qualifying payments for the PSLF program.
 (Recommendation 4)